 While I agree in most provisions in the draft, there are items that I either disagree or I would require further elaboration.

-For instance, on VII C, I disagree on item 9 (line 314) bec. it is not a requirement to mainstream news website or journalist, and this will also limit the income opportunity of bloggers.
+For instance, on VII C, I disagree on item 9 (line 314) bec. it is not a requirement for mainstream news websites or journalists, and this will also limit the income opportunity of bloggers.
 Likewise, Item 3 (line 300) needs to be qualified.
-While it may seem easily understood, a common understanding or definition of what is offensive, provocative and inflammatory still needs to be laid down, since we have bloggers who use colorful language as part of their writing style.
+While it may seem easily understood, a common understanding or definition of what is offensive, provocative, and inflammatory still needs to be laid down, since we have bloggers who use colorful language as part of their writing style.
 I also agree with the concerns raised by TP or Thinking Pinoy on this provisions.

 One more thing, I heard ASec.
-Kris Ablan mentioned of a possibility of maintaining two blogs or social media page.
-One that will be used for PCOO related content, and the other for personal use.
+Kris Ablan mentioned the possibility of maintaining two blogs or social media pages.
+One will be used for PCOO-related content, and the other for personal use.
 That suggestion was entertained because of item 3 of VII C. May we remind PCOO that the current draft is focused on the person (blogger and social media publishers) who will be accredited, and not the medium.
 So if the person will be accredited, the guideline applies regardless of the medium being used.

-The work around though, is to accredit blogs or social media pages, and not the person.
-That means, only a specific medium is bound to comply w/ the guidelines, and not the person behind.
-However, if we will follow this model, PCOO may need to re-write it’s accreditation criteria.
-It may also affect the holding of a person accountable for something s/he writes elsewhere, since the accredited medium remains compliant.
+The work though is to accredit blogs or social media pages, and not the person.
+That means, only a specific medium is bound to comply w/ the guidelines, and not the person behind it.
+However, if we will follow this model, PCOO may need to re-write its accreditation criteria.
+It may also affect the holding of a person accountable for something s/he writes elsewhere since the accredited medium remains compliant.

-There are so many things discussed in the town hall that I may not cover, for better appreciation of what transpired to the #AllMediaPH meeting, feel free to read news articles below:
+There are so many things discussed in the town hall that I may not cover, for better appreciation of what transpired at the #AllMediaPH meeting, feel free to read the news articles below: